-Chain tension

-7 mm (0.28 in)

-Turn adjusting screws \odot on the left and right so that the markings on the left and right chain adjuster \odot are in the same position in relation to reference marks \odot .
-The rear wheel is then correctly aligned.
+Chain tension 7 mm (0.28 in) Turn adjusting screws 3 on the left and rig right chain adjuster 4 are in the same pos rear wheel is then correctly aligned.
+5

 The upper chain section must be taut.

 Chain wear is not always even, so you should check the setting at different chain positions.